Multifractal analysis of homological growth rates for hyperbolic surfaces: Finite Markov structures

 \section{Finite Markov structures}

-In this section, starting with the definition of Markov maps in Section~\ref{markov-map}, we construct a finite Markov partition for the Bowen-Series map $f$ in Section~\ref{markov-sec} by slightly modify the Markov partition constructed in \cite{BowSer79}.
-Using this finite Markov partition, in Section~\ref{equality} we identify the maximal invariant set of the Markov map $f$ as the limit set of $G$.
-In Section~\ref{gen-p} we introduce a geometric pressure function in terms of free energies of $f$-invariant Borel probability measures, and show that the generalized Poincar\'e exponent coincides with the geometric pressure.
+In this section, starting with the definition of Markov maps in Section~\ref{markov-map}, we construct a finite Markov partition for the Bowen-Series map $f$ in Section~\ref{markov-sec} by slightly modifying the Markov partition constructed in \cite{BowSer79}.
+In Section~\ref{equality} we use this finite Markov partition to identify the maximal invariant set of the Markov map $f$ as the limit set of $G$.
+In Section~\ref{gen-p} we introduce a geometric pressure function using the free energy of $f$-invariant Borel probability measures, and show that the generalized Poincar\'e exponent coincides with the geometric pressure.